Security Research

 2. Turning Manual Review Into An AI Workflow

-At this point the ChurchCRM process felt mechanical enough that I wanted to automate parts of it with an AI agent.
+The workflow I applied manually to ChurchCRM felt mechanical enough to automate parts of it with AI agents.
 I was using Codex 5.3 at the time.
-For this kind of security research you have to go through the verification flow at chatgpt.com/cyber.
-In my case that was straightforward: explain what you want to do, provide some information about yourself, and link something like your LinkedIn profile or personal website.
+To use any OpenAI models for security research, you have to go through a verification flow at chatgpt.com/cyber, which is fairly straightforward.
+You just have to explain what you want to do with the models, provide some information about yourself, and link something like your LinkedIn profile or personal website.

 2.1.
 How Joomla Interacts With The Database